Logo

 May 29, 2015

-Each term, WSW hosts a team of studio interns who work directly with the Studio Manager and Artistic Director.
+Each term, WSW hosts a team of studio interns who work directly with WSW staff to implement our artistic programs.
 You’ll work on projects that may include printmaking, letterpress, papermaking, and book arts, in addition to assisting with the ongoing operations of the facility.
 Studio interns are crucial participants in WSW’s creative community.
-You’ll be asked… View Article
+You’ll be… View Article

 #First Friday: June Exhibitions We Love!